salesforce/refocus-bot-notes/README.md

 9. If it is your first install you will be returned a ```Authorization Token``` for sockets
 10. Add authorization token to Bot enviroment variables -  ```export AUTH_TOKEN={{UI TOKEN from Step 9}}```
 11.	```npm start```
-12. Create a RoomType in Refoucs with your Bot added
+12. Create a RoomType in Refocus with your Bot added
-13. Create a Room in Refoucs with your new RoomType
+13. Create a Room in Refocus with your new RoomType
 14. Go to ```https://host:port/rooms/``` and open your new room

 ###  Using Shared Context